This Turkish-style baked cod recipe is a keeper. Tender cod pieces are cooked in a delicious pepper and tomato sauce and make a delicious meal.

 This depends on the thickness of the cod fish you're using to make the recipe.
 In this recipe we have used cod fillets that were not very thick or very thin.
 If you cook cod fish at 375°F, it would take about 18-20 minutes for the fish to cook completely.
 You can tell that cod fish is cooked completely if it's bright white and flaky.

-It's best to consume baked cod the same day you make it.
+Just like mahi mahi and any other white fish, it's best to consume baked cod the same day you make it.
 However if you have leftovers and would like to reheat it, place the cod and veggies in an oven safe dish and heat at 250°F for about 15 minutes until heated through.

 Yes, if using a cast iron skillet, there's no need to transfer the ingredients to another pan since you can use it on the stove to cook the vegetables and then to bake the fish in the oven.